pam-/mappetizer/README.md

 - As a user, I can add events to my outing by selecting markers on a map.
 - As a user, I can share my outing with others via email.

-To complete this application, we used two APIs:
+Mappetize uses two APIs:
 Mapbox: https://www.mapbox.com/developers/api/
 Eventbrite: http://developer.eventbrite.com/

-Based on date and location selections by the user, event data are pulled from the Eventbrite api, these data are then passed to the Mapbox api.
+Based on date and location selections by the user, event data are pulled from the Eventbrite API and subsequently passed to the Mapbox API.

-For list of user stories and backlog, see the public https://www.pivotaltracker.com/s/projects/1181394.
+For list of user stories and backlog, see our public Pivitol Tracker: https://www.pivotaltracker.com/s/projects/1181394.

 Technology used:
 - Ruby on Rails 4.1.6.
 - PostgreSQL Database
 - The Devise gem for authentication and authorization.
-- Foundation for styling and laying out the site.
+- The front-end Foundation framework for styling and laying out the site.
 - The mail gem, which allows users to send emails from the app.
 - The letter opener gem that allowed us to preview email in the browser instead of sending it and not set-up email in development.